Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

         3. Test that the source sum equals the destination sum.
         4. Check that there is at least one source with that asset ID.

+TODO: how to update UTXO:
+1. throw out visited input.output_ids from UTXO set.
+2. insert visited output.ids (mentioned in tx) to UTXO set.

+## Translation Layer

+### 1. OldTx -> NewTx

+This is a first intermediate step that allows keeping old SDK and old tx indexer, but refactoring how txs and outputs are hashed.

+### 2. NewTx -> OldTx

+This is a second intermediate step that allows keeping old SDK, but refactoring how txs are stored internally in Core.